 You have no items in your shopping cart.

-Botox (botulinum toxin type A) is widely used in the treatment of lines and wrinkles such as glabellar lines between eyebrows, forehead lines, and crow’s feet.
+Botox (botulinum toxin type A) is widely used in the treatment of lines and wrinkles, including glabellar lines between the eyebrows, forehead lines, and crow’s feet.
 In addition to cosmetic use, Botox is also effective against a number of medical conditions.
 This includes blepharospasm (associated with dystonia), strabismus, excessive sweating (severe axillary hyperhidrosis), spasticity in cerebral palsy and spinal injuries, overactive bladder, cervical dystonia, and urinary incontinence (resulting from detrusor overactivity associated with neurologic conditions such as multiple sclerosis).

 Due to its muscle relaxant properties, Botox is also suitable for the treatment of anal fissures.
-Botox acts in the muscles around the back passage (anus) to decrease muscle tension.
+It acts in the muscles of the anus to decrease muscle tension.
 This helps to relieve pain and promotes blood flow to the fissure, allowing it to heal naturally.
 Botox is generally indicated for patients who respond inadequately to conservative treatments such as laxatives, a high fiber diet, and creams (e.g. diltiazem ointment and GTN rectogesic).

-Anal fissure is a common condition characterized by pain with bowel movements, itching, and bleeding.
-These symptoms can sometimes be serious and require medical attention.
-Anal fissures are commonly caused by an open sore (e.g. ulcer) or a small tear at the opening of the back passage (lining of the anus).
-While anal fissures usually resolve themselves in several weeks, some patients may experience chronic fissures, which can last beyond 4 to 6 weeks.
+While anal fissures usually resolve themselves within a few weeks, some patients may experience chronic fissures, which can last up to 4 to 6 weeks.
 Some factors such as childbirth, diarrhea, passing hard stools or constipation can increase the risk of developing anal fissures.
-Anal fissures may also occur comorbidly with another medical condition.
+Anal fissures may occur comorbidly with another medical condition.
 In some cases, the cause of an anal fissure is unknown.

 The treatment will be performed in the outpatient clinic by a surgeon.
 The whole treatment typically takes several minutes to complete.
 No general anesthesia is involved in the procedure.
 Throughout the procedure, patients will remain awake.
 Botox for anal fissures is associated with minimal downtime.
 Most patients are able to drive and resume daily activities right after the procedure.

-Patients will be required to take off their lower clothes and lie comfortably on a couch on their left side.
+The patient must remove their lower clothes and lie down comfortably on their left side.
 Using an alcohol wipe, the surgeon will clean the area around the anus.
 Then, two Botox injections will be given into the sphincter muscle surrounding the anus.
 While this can cause slight discomfort, the procedure is extremely quick, and the uncomfortable sensation will not last long.
 A local anesthetic may be applied as needed to numb the treatment area.

-After completing the injections, patients will be asked to get dressed and go home when they are ready.
-Alternatively, the patient may sit in the waiting room for a while before they leave.
+Following the injections, the patient will dress and leave the clinic at their leisure.
+Alternatively, the patient may sit in the waiting room for a period of time before de[arting.
 As long as the patient is feeling well, there is no need for hospitalization.

-The surgeon may prescribe oral painkillers (such as paracetamol) to alleviate any soreness after the procedure.
-Botox will exert its actions gradually over the next three days.
+The surgeon may prescribe oral pain medications like paracetamol to alleviate any soreness after the procedure.
+Botox takes effect over a period of several days.
 In general, the effects of Botox can last for up to two to three months, which is long enough for the anal fissure to heal.

 In order to prevent straining, patients must ensure that their stools are soft after the procedure.
-They should take any laxative that the doctor prescribe and include fiber in their diet.
+They should take a doctor-prescribed laxative and include fiber in their diet.

-After three months, the surgeon will call the patient to discuss about their progress and schedule a follow up meeting.
-Patients should make sure that they give the correct contact number, otherwise the doctor may not be able to reach them.
+After three months, the surgeon will call the patient to discuss their progress and schedule a follow up meeting.

-As with all surgical procedures, Botox for anal fissures has a risk of causing infection.
+As with all surgical procedures, there is a risk of infection.
 Most commonly, patients will experience injection-related side effects, such as swelling and pain.
-Patients should be told of all the potential side effects related to Botox before undergoing the treatment.
-They should ask the surgeon if they have any questions about the adverse effects of Botox for anal fissures.
+Patients should be informed of all potential side effects that may occur as a result of undergoing Botox for anal fissures.